 Millions of people use Panda Helper daily and, while most have had no trouble, there are reports of a couple of common errors that stop Panda app from working properly.
 Common Panda Helper errors are the one listed below, for both iOS and Android devices.

-iPhone Problems and Fixes:
+iOS Problems and Solutions:

 We’re going to look at those errors and how to fix them.

-Profile Installation Failed Error:
+Profile Installation Failed Error

 This error will arise when you are trying to download Panda Helper, and the Apple servers are experiencing high traffic.
 In the first place, just wait for an hour or so and try again; if you still get the error, try these steps:

 - Place your iPhone or iPad into Airplane mode

 - Tap on Clear History and Website Data

 - Take your iPhone or iPad out of Airplane mode